cakephp/docs/en/intro.rst

 following steps:

 #.
 The request is first processed by your routes.
 #.
-After the request has been routed, the coa dispatcher which will select the
+After the request has been routed, the dispatcher will select the
    correct controller object to handle it.
 #.
 The controller's action is called and the controller interacts with the
    required Models and Components.